JoshuaEliTate/fun-quiz/README.md

 fun-quiz

-As A student looking to study

-I WANT to be able to study easily and fast to test my math abilities

-SO THAT I can quickly learn my math
+As a student looking to study, i want to be able to study easily and fast to test my math abilities, so that I can quickly learn my math